agilepro/epiconsciousness/docs/Religion/Apologetics/scientific-consensus.md

 >
 > Person 1: Science is not a popularity contest.
 If science works by simply voting for the most popular choice, that would be a band-wagon fallacy.
 Scientific consensus of a field is a complete fallacy.

-This argument is promoted by apologists as a way to undermine the authority of the scientific consensus.  sometimes they will point out that there was a time when most scientists thought the earth was the middle of the universe.
+This argument is promoted by apologists as a way to undermine the authority of the scientific consensus.
+Sometimes they will point out that there was a time when most scientists thought the earth was the middle of the universe.
 That is true, science has learned over time and replaced old theories with new ones, but the scientific consensus remains the most trusted source of knowledge of the world.

 :::tip[Key Takeaway]
 The collective opinion of a group of experts is valid if the topic is one they are experts in.
 This is the best opinion available.